hyperledger/firefly-cli/README.md

 ## Completely delete a stack

 This command will completely delete a stack, including all of its data and configuration.
-The stack must be stopped to run this command.

 ```
 $ ff remove <stack_name>